hashicorp/terraform-provider-aws/docs/add-a-new-resource.md

 Determine which version of the AWS SDK for Go the resource will be built upon.
 For more information and instructions on how to determine this choice, please read [AWS SDK for Go Versions](aws-go-sdk-versions.md)

-_If you are using AWS SDK for Go V2_ Please use the [skaff](https://github.com/hashicorp/terraform-provider-aws/blob/main/skaff/README.md) tool to generate new resource and test templates for any new resource.
-Doing so will ensure that any boilerplate code, structural best practices and repetitive naming is done for you and always represents our most current standards.

 ## Steps to Add a Resource

 ### Fork the provider and create a feature branch

 For a new resources use a branch named `f-{resource name}` for example: `f-ec2-vpc`.
 See [Raising a Pull Request](raising-a-pull-request.md) for more details.

-### Name the resource
+### Create and Name the Resource

-Create the resource file using `skaff` to generate a template or manually.

 See the [Naming Guide](/naming/#resources-and-data-sources) for details on how to name the new resource and the resource file.
 Not following the naming standards will cause extra delay as maintainers request that you make changes.

+Use the [skaff](skaff.md) provider scaffolding tool to generate new resource and test templates using your chosen name ensuring you provide the `v1` flag if you are targeting version 1 of the `aws-go-sdk`.
+Doing so will ensure that any boilerplate code, structural best practices and repetitive naming is done for you and always represents our most current standards.

 ### Fill out the Resource Schema